cubed-dev/cubed/README.md

 ## Implementation

-Barry has a lazy computation model.
+Cubed has a lazy computation model.
 As array functions are invoked, a computation _plan_ is built up, and it is only executed when explicitly triggered with a call to `compute`, or when implicitly triggered by converting an array to an in-memory (NumPy) or on-disk (Zarr) representation.

 A `Plan` object is a directed acyclic graph (DAG), where the nodes are arrays and the edges express primitive operations.
 For example, one array may be rechunked to another using a `rechunk` operation.
 Or a pair of arrays may be added together using a `blockwise` operation.